We offer a diverse and extensive programme of co-curricular activities that our pupils love

 Visits and trips

-Educational visits form an integral part of school life, with trips at home and abroad.
-Whether it’s an expedition in Wales; practicing language skills in Montpellier with our French Department, or a sports tour to The Netherlands, pupils benefit from learning outside the classroom.
+At Highgate we believe that educational visits should play a major role in the education and development of all young people.
+We organise a range of day and residential trips at home and abroad.
+Whether it’s an expedition in Wales; practicing language skills in Taiwan or China with our Mandarin Department, a Geography trip to Norway or a sports tour to The Netherlands, pupils benefit from learning outside the classroom.
 With the heart of London on our doorstep, year groups are taken to galleries, museums, theatres and other places of interest.

 As part of our academic curriculum (included in our fees), we run residential trips for Years 7 to 9 in the following locations: